Do you want to know if you should register your domain with Google?

 Google Domains Overview

-Google Domains is no doubt a popular domain registrar.
+Google Domains was no doubt a popular domain registrar.
 Google has built a trusted name and has consistently made user experience a top priority.
 So people automatically know that they’ll get good service with any Google product they choose to use.

 Google Domains was launched in January 2015 which makes them quite a late entry to the domain market.
 For instance, Domain.com has been around since 1998 and they are a go-to platform for everything related to domains.